Collisions of solitary waves in condensates beyond mean-field theory: Mean-field soliton collisions

 where $\mu=-m \sub{N}{sol}^2 U_0^2/8/\hbar^2$ is the chemical potential if the soliton contains $\sub{N}{sol}$ atoms, ensured by the normalisation factor ${\cal N}=\sqrt{2 | \mu |/U_0}$.
 The width of the soliton is set by the healing length $\xi=\sqrt{\hbar^2/(2m | \mu |)}$.
-While the solution \bref{soliton} is strictly valid for a 1D system only, it aptly describes bright condensate solitons in realistic 3D experiments as long as the transverse trapping $\omega_{\perp}$ is sufficiently tight \cite{parker_bsw} and $\sub{N}{sol}$ remains safely away from the critical atom number $\sub{N}{crit}$ for 3D collapse \cite{jila:solitons}.
-We restrict this article to the 1D situation and do not discuss collapse.
-None of our results are affected by this, as justified at the end.
+While the solution \bref{soliton} is strictly valid for a 1D system only, it aptly describes bright condensate solitons in realistic 3D experiments as long as the transverse trapping $\omega_{\perp}$ is sufficiently tight \cite{parker_bsw} and $\sub{N}{sol}$ remains safely away from the critical atom number $\sub{N}{crit}$ for 3D collapse \cite{jila:solitons}, which we do not discuss here.

 To study soliton collisions, we now move to a mean-field wave function containing a pair of solitons

 with left and right soliton shapes $L(x,t)=\sub{\phi}{sol}(x+d(t)/2)$, $R(x,t)=\sub{\phi}{sol}(x-d(t)/2)$.
 The two solitons are thus separated by a distance $d$.
 We also allow a wave number $k$ arising from symmetric soliton motion.
 The Ansatz \bref{soliton_pair_meanfield} is sketched in \fref{sketch}.
 For a simplified description, we can use a time-dependent variational principle from the Lagrangian based on \bref{Hamiltonian} \cite{gordon_forces,stoof_solitons}, to derive the effective kinetic equations of motion